leannhuang/voice-control-inventory-management/azure-functions/README.md

 #### 5. Sign in to Azure [here](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python#sign-in-to-azure)
 #### 6. Publish the project to Azure [here](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python#publish-the-project-to-azure)

-   Note:
    1. Select a runtime: Choose the version of 3.9
    2. Note down the URL for further use
       ![azure-function-url](../docs/images/azure-function-url.png)

 #### 7. Test your Azure Function App